top of page

 Boutonniere deformity: the stabilizing portion of the extensor tendon (the tendon that is over the backside of your finger) is torn between the proximal and middle phalanges (the closest and middle bones of your finger).
 This causes an inability to straighten the joint between the proximal and middle phalanges.

 Swan neck deformity: volar ligament (ligament on the palm side of your finger responsible for flexing your finger) torn between the proximal and middle phalanges.
-As this injury heals, the ligament gets lax and the finger bends in a characteristic "swan neck" pattern.
+As this injury heals, the ligament gets lax, and the finger bends in a characteristic "swan neck" pattern.

 Fingernail injuries